 Not easy …

-In my next blog, we’ll go a bit further on the different types of jammers available today.
+In my next blog – Types of Jammers – we’ll go a bit further on the different types available today.

 Mark brings a vast amount of business and operational expertise, focusing on engaging with airports, critical national infrastructure, and those owning or managing estates and facilities, where the threat from drones/UAS poses a real risk.
 Mark delivers high quality and reliability to D-Fend’s customers and partners, educating the market about the need for the most advanced solution for safer airspace.